laurenweiner/surfs_up/README.md

 ## Overview of Analysis

-The purpose of this analysis is to d3etermine of Oahu is a sustainable place to put a surf and ice cream shop.
+The purpose of this analysis is to determine of Oahu is a sustainable place to put a surf and ice cream shop.
 We want to determine if the weather is suitable all year long to bring in good business.

 ## Results